 In general, any shareholder proposal to be considered at next year's annual meeting but not included in the proxy statement must be submitted in accordance with the procedures set forth in our By-Laws.
 Notice of any such proposal must be submitted in writing to and received by the Corporate Secretary at our principal executive offices not earlier than January 15, 2025 and not later than February 14, 2025.
-However, if the date of the 2025 annual meeting is not within 30 days before or after May 15, 2025 then a shareholder will be able to submit a proposal for consideration at the annual meeting not later than the close of business on the 10th day following the day on which public disclosure of the date of the annual meeting is made or such notice of the date of such annual meeting was mailed whichever occurs first.
-Our By-Laws require that such notice be updated as necessary as of specified dates prior to the annual meeting.
+However, if the date of the 2025 annual meeting is not within 30 days before or after May 15, 2025 then a shareholder will be able to submit a proposal for consideration at the annual meeting not later than the close of business on the 10th day following the day on which public disclosure of the date of the annual meeting.
 Any notification to bring any proposal before an annual meeting must comply with the requirements of our By-Laws as to proper form.
-A shareholder may obtain a copy of our By-Laws on the Investors page of our website at https://investor.travelandleisureco.com by clicking on the Governance menu followed by the Governance Documents link, or by writing to our Corporate Secretary at Travel + Leisure Co., 6277 Sea Harbor Drive, Orlando, Florida 32821.
+A shareholder may obtain a copy of our By-Laws on the Investors page of our website at https://investor.travelandleisureco.com by clicking on the Governance Documents link, or by writing to our Corporate Secretary at Travel + Leisure Co., 6277 Sea Harbor Drive, Orlando, Florida 32821.